bturng/ec2/README.md

 # ec2
 AWS example

-This are configuration files that used to provision instances using Ansible:
+These playbooks are configuration files that used to provision AWS instances using Ansible:

 This root directory in include roles that will provision a ec2 instance and deploy a fully functional jenkin server and ldap server